deliverybot/deliverybot.github.io/about.md

 - Don't try and deliver deployments, automate when they happen.
 - Adopt and codify the best practices for deployments with Kubernetes, GitHub and more tools.
+- Be the simplest and safest solution to deploy to Kubernetes from GitHub.
+- Provide recipes and to manage complex workflows, don't prescribe or build in specific workflows.